johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

     This has a ridiculous vibe.
 Like something out of an 80's musical B-movie.

-    They absolutely know what they've done with the song title and the lyrics are pure filth.
-It's got spunk -- literally.
+    Erika hasn't shied away from the sexual innuendo.
+The lyrics are pure filth; they've got spunk -- literally.

 - country: "France"
   shortcode: "FRA"